xiaoyanlong/evo_sex_role/README.md

 2. The scenario considering weak parental synergy (σ = 0.05).

-If you want to implement other scenarios，such as sexual selection, please remember to turn off random mating and allow female preferences and male ornaments to evolve (m_p: 0.005, m_tau:0.005, random_mating: false).
+If you want to implement other scenarios, such as sexual selection, please remember to turn off random mating and allow female preferences and male ornaments to evolve (m_p: 0.005, m_tau:0.005, random_mating: false).
 You can use this code script to produce your own simulation data with the parameters you are interested in.

 ## Outputs